Glenn Hubbard (economist)

-Hubbard is a visiting scholar at the conservative American Enterprise Institute, where he studies tax policy and health care.
-He was criticized for his reports and papers on deregulation during the 2008 banking crisis.
-He was also heavily criticized in the documentary Inside Job about the credit default swap scams that led to the world financial collapse in 2008.
-He is seen being aggressive towards the reporter when being asked certain questions.
+Hubbard is a visiting scholar at American Enterprise Institute, where he studies tax policy and health care.
+He was criticized for his reports and papers on deregulation during the 2008 financial crisis.
+He was also heavily criticized in the documentary Inside Job about the credit default swap scams that led to the 2008 financial crisis.

-Early life
+Early life and education

 Born September 4, 1958, Hubbard was raised in Apopka, Florida, a suburb of Orlando, Florida.
 His father taught at a local community college and his mother taught at a high school.
 Hubbard's younger brother, Gregg, is a member of the country-pop band Sawyer Brown.

 Hubbard is an Eagle Scout.
 A member of the chess team, he graduated at the top of his class.
 He scored well enough on his College Level Examination Program to enter the University of Central Florida with enough credits to graduate with two degrees in three years.
-He obtained his B.A. and B.S. degrees summa cum laude from the University of Central Florida in 1979, and his masters and Ph.D. in economics from Harvard University in 1983.
+He obtained his B.A. and B.S. degrees summa cum laude from the University of Central Florida in 1979, and his masters and PhD in economics from Harvard University in 1983.